Skip to content

 W = ( ( 1 - S ) / 2 )^X

-i.e. we scale similarity S from ( -1 , +1 ) to ( 0 , 1 ) and then we optionally take the X^th power, i.e. so that higher X values more we put even less weight on nearby channel pairs.
+i.e. we scale similarity S from ( -1 , +1 ) to ( 0 , 1 ) and then we optionally take the X^th power, i.e. so that with higher X values we put even less weight on nearby channel pairs.
 The default is 2. e.g. for a linear effect, use:

 ch-spatial-weight=1